Hello out there and welcome to my Rheumatoid Arthritis blog!

 Why blog about it?

 Because I needed (still need) a way to process the grief.
 Grief?
 What died?
 My life felt like it had died, my body felt like it had died, my happiness, my confidence, my sleep… everything in me felt like it died.
 At 38, it’s not a common thing amongst my peers, my colleagues or even my family.
 I had no-one to talk to about it who could understand what I was going through and what I was going through honestly felt like hell.
 This is my way to talk about it, hopefully with others, about what it’s like to live with this disease.

 Have you seen those zombie movies where just about the whole world population has been eradicated by a virus or plague?
 Think Will Smith – I am legend.
 In those movies there is usually a survivor on a radio trying to make contact with other survivors.
 ‘Hello, is anyone out there?
 I too am a survivor.
 I have food, shelter, medication and weapons.
 If you’re out there, please respond.
 You are not alone.
 Together we can find the cure.’

 Well, this is my attempt at being Will Smith minus the food, shelter, medication and weapons.
 But what I do have are a very particular set of skills.
 Skills I have acquired over a very long career.
 Skills that make me a friend for people like you.
 If you don’t need help now that’ll be the end of it.
 I will not look for you, I will not pursue you, but if you do, I will look for you, I will find you and I will HELP YOU.
 Gosh… sounds like something out of a Liam Neeson movie…..

 What you can do!

-Be a Will Smith and leave a Rheuma!
+Be a Will Smith and help others with your Rheumas!
 It WILL make you feel better.
-Contribute to The Rheuma Mill by leaving a comment on one of the Rheumas or visit The Rheuma Room.
+Contribute to The Rheuma Mill by sharing your story in the Rheuma Room or join our Facebook community.
 Feeling shy?
 CONTACT me privately.
 I’d love to hear from you.